Magnetic elastomers as specific soft actuators -- predicting particular modes of deformation from selected configurations of magnetizable inclusions: Specific discrete arrangements of particulate inclusions and overall mechanical response

 As can be inferred from Fig.~\ref{fig:star_results}(a), magnetizing chain-like structures mainly leads to overall reduction in volume, i.e.\ $ u^{\bot}_{00} < 0$ (except for incompressible materials of $\nu = 0.5$).
+We note here that for generic visualization on the right-hand side, we there always refer to positive values of the mode.
+In the present case, the illustration on the right-hand side of Fig.~\ref{fig:star_results}(a) is for $ u^{\bot}_{00} > 0$.
+As we obtain negative values from our expansion, the material behavior is inverse to that, namely a reduction in volume instead of an increase in volume.
 Additionally, we find $ u^{\bot}_{20} < 0$, see Fig.~\ref{fig:star_results}(b), which indicates a contraction along the magnetization direction (also referred to as oblate deformation).
-This is expected from the attractive interactions along the magnetization direction of each chain-like aggregate.
+Again, on the right-hand side of Fig.~\ref{fig:star_results}(b), the visualization is for $ u^{\bot}_{20} > 0$, referring to an elongation along the magnetization direction.
+The observed behavior is expected from the attractive interactions along the magnetization direction of each chain-like aggregate.
 The mode $ u^{\theta}_{10} > 0$ in Fig.~\ref{fig:star_results}(d) indicates material displacements along the tangential direction on the surface of the sphere, within all planes containing the magnetization direction.
 Displacements are in opposite directions on the upper and lower hemisphere.
 This again contains the effect of a contraction along the magnetization direction, yet here tangentially to the surface.
 With lower magnitude, the values $ u^{\theta}_{30} < 0$ in Fig.~\ref{fig:star_results}(e) modulate this behavior, indicating that displacements towards the equatorial plane are more pronounced closer to it than near the poles.
 Mostly, we observe an increasing trend of all these kinds of deformation with $n_{arms}$.
 This is in line with the increasing number of magnetizable inclusions.
 Simultaneously, the higher values of $n_{arms}$ decrease the distance between nearby chains, therefore pronouncing the repulsive interactions between neighboring inclusions from different chains.